DFHack/dfhack/docs/guides/quickfort-user-guide.rst

    "#meta label(help) message(This is the help text for the blueprint set contained in this file.

-   First, make sure that you embark in...) blueprint set walkthough"
+   First, make sure that you embark in...) blueprint set walkthrough"

 could more naturally be written as a ``#notes`` blueprint::